cmantoux/sparse-low-rank-decomposition/README.md

 pip install cpalgorithm
 ```

-The running times reported here were measured on a 2,9 GHz Intel Core i5 double core processor.
+The running times reported were measured on a 2,9 GHz Intel Core i5 double core processor.

 ## Experiments on simulated data